seehwan/cpython/gadget_analysis/experiments/20251115_085128_full_scale_6000iters_3xA/results/README.md

 - Delta values annotated on bars

 **Critical Finding:**
-All points lie on the diagonal line, confirming **zero net change** from runtime patching.
-This proves gadgets are inherent to template design, not introduced by patching operations.
+All points lie perfectly on the diagonal line, confirming **zero net change** from runtime patching across all gadget types.
+This proves gadgets are inherent to stencil template design, not introduced or removed by any patching operation.

-**Security Implication:**
-**Key Findings:**
-Zero net change across all gadget types - pre-patch counts equal post-patch counts identically.

-Static analysis of stencil templates is sufficient; runtime monitoring of patch operations is unnecessary for gadget detection.
+**Implication for Paper's Experiment 4**:
+- **Original hypothesis**: Different patch functions might introduce different gadget patterns
+- **Evidence**: All 949 average gadgets exist in both pre-patch and post-patch states
+- **Conclusion**: Cannot attribute gadget deltas to specific patch functions because **no deltas exist**

+This is a **stronger result** than anticipated: instead of showing "patch_64 adds X gadgets while patch_32r adds Y", we show "**all patch functions preserve gadget invariance**".

+---

 #### Patch Function Usage Analysis